rahulan-c/lichess4545-stats/index.md

 -   Presenting all-time 4545 and LoneWolf stats and records `in progress`
+    -   Including longest winning and unbeaten streaks
 -   Allowing users to search for any mentions across all season reports
 -   Presenting similar stats for other Lichess4545 community leagues such as Rapid Battle and Series

+## Acknowledgements

+I’d just like to thank the following Lichess4545 members who have provided helpful advice and inspiration that has helped shape these
+stats: alen111, Chewbacca\_Defense, Ecclesiastic, ErinYu, gavalanche20,
+gingersquirrelnuts, glbert, IsaVulpes, lc91, Lou-E, MrScribbles, Silkthewanderer, Tranzoo.

 ## Contact me